87: Samantha Béart Joins the Party!

 I don't think I watched.

-She was the actor was she was consulted as well because it was it was written and directed by more people who weren't trans, but she was very heavily involved in it.
+It's beautifully done.
+She was the actor was she was consulted as well because it was written and directed by people who weren't trans, but she was very heavily involved in it.

 I was just telling, I've got very rather evangelical about it and I want to watch it properly in the comfort of my own home so I can ugly cry even more, maybe even make some sound this time.